 Okay.
 Let’s say you’re ready for the next step.
 You’re ready for the Union Creek lift!
 This lift is fancy in that it holds four people at a time and also moves a lot faster, so basically the opposite experience of Lumberjack in both comfort and speed.

-From the top of Union Creek, you have several options.
-My go-to is taking Woodwinds to Minor Matter.
+From the top of Union Creek, take Woodwinds to Minor Matter.
 The beginning looks very steep (at least to me), but don’t worry it will level out and you can do this!

 Woodwinds is a great confidence builder – I felt like a huge badass for making it down such a big, steep hill (I know, many experienced skiers are rolling their eyes at me right now, but this blog ain’t for you!).

 The best part about taking this route is you end up at the T-Rex Grill, a restaurant in the middle of the mountain.
-This is a great place to take a break, eat some delicious french fries, and watch people who are much better than you at skiing come down some blue runs.
+This is a great place to take a break, eat some delicious french fries, and usually soak up the sun.

 Once properly satiated, you can take Woodwinds Traverse to Easy Feelin’ to get back down to the lift in a beginner-friendly manner.